DataDog/documentation/content/en/logs/processing/processors.md

 ## Service Remapper

-Use this Processor if you want to assign one or more attributes as the official service.
+Use this processor if you want to assign one or more attributes as the official service.

-**Note**: If multiple service remapper processors can be applied to a given log, only the first one (according to the pipelines order) is taken into account.
+**Note**: If multiple service remapper processors can be applied to a given log, only the first one (according to the pipeline order) is taken into account.

 {{< tabs >}}
 {{% tab "UI" %}}